- Project name: Change Bank

 - The roadmap is vague.
 In the white paper, the only milestone after ICO is “delivery of first Change crypto cards; beta for marketplace launched”.
 This may indicate the lack of detailed planning for the team in terms of the execution and carrying out the game plan for the project.

-Overall, we are neutral about both the ICO’s flipping and long-term potential.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are neutral about both the ICO’s short- and long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Neutral.
 On one hand, the project has good awareness with the partnership with the Estonia government and strong team of advisors.